ROHANKUMAR347/syntax-sadhak-2341/README.md

 ## Tech Stack

-The StayHub Hotel website was built using the following technologies and tools:
+The Mudra website was built using the following technologies and tools:

 + **HTML:** The foundation of the website's structure and content.
 + **CSS:** For styling and making the website visually appealing.